 Hong Kee Pork Noodles

-The dish is composed of meatballs, pig innards, minced pork, and vegetables.
+The dish comprises meatballs, pig innards, minced pork, and vegetables.
 These ingredients enhance the flavour of the broth.
-And also, it complemented the springy noodles well.
+And also it complemented the springy noodles well.
 They must have spent a reasonable amount of time making the broth to bring out that wonderful taste.

 Ah Poon Traditional Bak Zhang